The New Sensation Will Be – Labrusca?

 It will be wine’s IPA and more.

-*Vitis Labrusca is the best known of the Vitis family other than the European-origin Vitis Vinifera.
+*Vitis Labrusca is the best known of the Vitis family that excludes European-origin Vitis Vinifera.
 The former is native to the Northeast and certain extended areas.
-Other Vitis species are also native to parts of North America.
-Labrusca types include Catawba and Delaware as well as the famous Concord.
-But other species, or hybrids derived from them, are grown as well and winemakers outside California, especially in the east, sometimes make wines from them.
-Each of the Vitis family at least originally and various sub-species within them were adapted to growing best in certain regions and became associated with those regions.
-For example, Labrusca does not do as well in dry arid climates, therefore California, as in the eastern states.
+Other species, e.g, Aestivalis, are also native to parts of North America.
+Labrusca grapes include Catawba and Delaware as well as the famous Concord.
+But other species, or hybrids partly derived from them, are grown as well and U.S. winemakers outside California, especially in the east, sometimes make wines from them.
+Each member of the North American Vitis family, at least originally and various sub-species within them, were adapted to best growth in certain regions and became associated with them.
+For example, Labrusca does not do as well in dry arid climates, including California, as it does in many eastern states.